PiusLucky/ExamScoreCompiler/README.md

 I remember thinking and writing this piece of logic from scratch under four(4) minutes.
 Other members there serving thought I downloaded an App to solve it.

 # 🎟️ How it works
-You just past in the array of scores and the algorithm will sort and return an array of object with the scores and its respective position.
+You just pass in the array of students score and the algorithm will sort and return an array of object with the scores and its respective positions.

 # ⏲️ Time Complexity
 Big O(N) - Linear time complexity